LEARN LATIN

 †††

-Jonathan Roberts, Founder and Director of the Ancient Language Institute
+Jonathan Roberts, Founder and President of the Ancient Language Institute

 Many people think that Latin belongs in the Dark Ages.
 The only thing that belongs in the Dark Ages is the boring, repetitive, memorization-heavy way that Latin is usually taught.
 I created the Ancient Language Institute to make Latin learning fast, easy, and fun.